-In addition, ask them about which backup solutions they use, where will be your customer data located – this is to know how the data security is implemented and ensure that your customer data is in safe hands.
+In addition, ask them about which backup solutions they use, and where will be your customer data located – this is to know how the data security is implemented and ensure that your customer data is in safe hands.

-One more important thing to check is whether they will resell your data to third-party for any marketing or advertising purpose, you know what to do here.
+One more important thing to check is whether they will resell your data to third party for any marketing or advertising purpose, you know what to do here.